KayDeeTee/gsi_hud/README.md

   "node index.js"

-and view localhost:3001 in obs clr browser at 1920x1080
+and view localhost:3001 in obs clr browser at the same resolutionas csgo